ilyapuchka/URLFormat/README.md

 `&` - concatenates two query components
 `*` - allows any trailing path components
 `*?` - concatenates path with any trailing path components and a query component

-* an exeption here is when pattern does not capture any parameters, i.e. `_ = URLFormat<Prelude.Unit> = /.helloworld` . `Prelude.Unit` here is a type, similar to `Void`, but unlike `Void` it is an actual empty struct type.
-* `""` in the beginning of the patters is needed because static `dynamicMemberLookup` subscript calls can't be infered without explicitly specifying type (see [this discussion](https://forums.swift.org/t/static-dynamicmemberlookup/33310/5) for details)

 ## Installation